mamund/alps-doc/onboardingAPI-alps.json.md

-# onboardingAPI.wsd
+# On-Boarding API

-ALPS document for onboardingAPI.wsd
+ALPS Profile for BigCo's Customer On-Boarding API

 ## Properties

- - identifier
+ - identifier : Unique onboarding record identifier.
- - name
+ - name : Name of the customer being onboarded.
- - email
+ - email : Email address of the customer being onboarded.
- - region
+ - region : Sales region where the customer is located.
- - discount
+ - discount : Discount (as a percentage) this customer is granted.